-Evans himself refers back to his side’s failure to win the title several times throughout our conversation, but only two of his six successors – Gerard Houllier and Rafael Benitez – can boast a better win ratio than he managed at Anfield.
+Evans himself refers back to his side’s failure to win the title several times throughout our conversation, but only three of his six successors – Gerard Houllier, Rafael Benitez and Jurgen Klopp – can boast a better win ratio than he managed at Anfield.

 His reign is certainly remembered more fondly than that of his predecessor and Dalglish’s first successor, Graeme Souness, under whom Liverpool finished sixth twice and then eighth in 1993-94 following Souness’ January departure.